Burgess Falls State Park

 Not only can you drive to and hike Burgess Falls, it’s also accessible by water.
 Kayak, boat or ride jet skis to the bottom of this giant waterfall (130+ feet actually).
 Regardless of where you are at, the view is amazing.

 Thinking about visiting?
-Coming from out of town?
-We got you!
 Here are a few things to know and expect at the amazing Burgess Falls.

-So the basics: Located on the Falling Water River, this day-use park is noted for its 4 waterfalls that cascade down from 250+ feet in elevation.
+Burgess Falls is located on the Falling Water River and houses 4 waterfalls that cascade down from 250+ feet in elevation.
 If you’re hiking in the park, the last of these falls is the largest, plunging 130+ feet into the gorge.
+You can directly access the top.

 A large covered pavilion equipped with grills and tables can be reserved for large groups and has a scenic view of the river.
 You can find more info about that here.